 Being accountable also means thinking before you buy.
 If, in doubt and one thing is much higher than you initially agreed.
-Go back and decided together-again.
+Go back and decide together-again.
 On how much if at all any money should be spent on the item.

 Do know that there is no right way to manage your finances as a new couple, but with communication, trust, and a bit of planning, you can have a relationship that’s free of conflicts about money.